SharePoint/sp-dev-docs/docs/schema/enumitems-element-clientwebpartproperty-complextypeapphostwebfeatures.md

-description: Describes EnumItems element (ClientWebPartProperty complexType) and includes information on elements and attributes. ms.audience: Developer ms.topic: reference ms.prod: sharepoint ms.localizationpriority: medium ms.assetid: 163790ad-b63b-ef87-c1fe-41ba01cd5cb6
+description: Describes EnumItems element (ClientWebPartProperty complexType) and includes information on elements and attributes. ms.audience: Developer ms.topic: reference ms.localizationpriority: medium ms.assetid: 163790ad-b63b-ef87-c1fe-41ba01cd5cb6
 ---

 # EnumItems element (ClientWebPartProperty complexType)

 (AppHostWebFeatures)

 > [!NOTE]
 > The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint."
 To ensure backward compatibility, the schemas have not been changed.

 ## Element information